DrSnowbird/jdk-mvn-py3-x11/README.md

 ```
 Hence, the alias above, "djavac" and "djava" is your docker-based "javac" and "java" commands and
 it will work the same way as your local installed Java's "javac" and "java" commands.
-However, for larger complex projects, you might want to consider to use Docker-based IDE.
+However, for larger complex projects, you might want to consider to use Docker-based IDEs as listed in the later sections of this document.

 # Python Virtual Environments
 There are various ways to run Python virtual envrionments, for example,